saattrupdan/advent_of_code_2023/README.md

 Code](https://adventofcode.com/2023).

-To run them firstly ensure that [Rust is installed](https://www.rust-lang.org/tools/install), after which you can run the command
+To run them firstly ensure that [Rust is installed](https://www.rust-lang.org/tools/install), after which you can install the project with a simple `make install`.

+After the project is installed, you can run the solutions with the command

 ```
 cargo run --bin dayX-Y